who-owns-lausanne/who-owns-lausanne/README.md

 The real estate market is usually quite opaque to the public.
 Being ourselves residents of Lausanne, we know how hard finding affordable housing can be.
 Therefore we would like to know more about the market situation that causes these difficulties.
-Our goal is to analyse cadastral data in order to find and visualise the ownership proportions of real estate in the city of Lausanne under different perspectives.
+Our goal is to analyse cadastral and rental data in order to find and visualise the ownership proportions of real estate in the city of Lausanne and to understand how prices are composed.

 More precisely, by leveraging public-domain data from the administration of both the city of Lausanne and the _canton de Vaud_ we attempt to relate real estate